Staircase solutions and stability in vertically confined salt-finger convection: Single-mode solutions and stability at

 Figure \ref{fig:DNS_Pr_7_S3} shows the DNS results with an S3 initial condition and $L_x=2\pi/8$ and displays the dynamics that are typically involved in transitioning to a higher wavenumber S1 solution.
 The profile of $\langle S\rangle_h$ in figure \ref{fig:DNS_Pr_7_S3}(a) initially shows a three-layer structure but starts to oscillate prior to a transition to the one-layer state S1 at $t\approx 30$.
 After $t\approx160$, this one-layer solution transitions to another one-layer solution but with a smaller magnitude in $\langle S \rangle_{h}$.
 The total salinity near the lower boundary, $z=0.1$, is shown in figure \ref{fig:DNS_Pr_7_S3}(b) and further explains this transition scenario.
 The one-layer solution starts to tilt at $t\approx 110$ and begins to show oscillations at $t\approx 130$.
 Beyond $t\approx 160$, the horizontal wavenumber doubles leading to the S1 (2) state in table \ref{tab:DNS_transition_low_Ra_S2T_Pr_7}.
 Such a transition to a higher wavenumber S1 solution is also observed with horizontal domains $L_x\in [2\pi/6, 2\pi/2]$, albeit with different possibilities for the final wavenumber.
 Note that such transitions between different horizontal wavenumbers are not possible within the single-mode approach.

 For $L_x=\pi$, the final state shows different horizontal wavenumbers depending on the three different initial conditions S1, S2, and TF1 as indicated in table \ref{tab:DNS_transition_low_Ra_S2T_Pr_7}.
-The total salinity at $t=3000$ in these three final states is shown in figure \ref{fig:DNS_R_rho_40_Pr_7_kx_2_S1_S2_TF1}.
-Although the horizontal domain size and the governing parameters are the same, different initial conditions lead to different final horizontal wavenumbers and the DNS results suggest that these persist up to at least $t=3000$.
-This observation suggests that these three different initial conditions S1, S2, and TF1 lie in the basin of attraction of S1 solutions associated with different and larger horizontal wavenumbers.
+The total salinity at $t=3,000$ in these three final states is shown in figure \ref{fig:DNS_R_rho_40_Pr_7_kx_2_S1_S2_TF1}.
+Although the horizontal domain size and the governing parameters are the same, different initial conditions lead to different final horizontal wavenumbers and the DNS results suggest that these persist up to at least $t=3,000$.
+This observation suggests that for $L_x=\pi$ the three initial conditions S1, S2, and TF1 all lie in the basin of attraction of S1 solutions but associated with different and larger horizontal wavenumbers.
 This is of course a consequence of the preferred horizontal scale of the fingers.
+Note that the S3 solution does not exist for this domain size; see figure \ref{fig:bif_diag_low_Ra_S2T}(a) and table \ref{tab:DNS_transition_low_Ra_S2T_Pr_7}.
 Rolls with different horizontal wavenumber obtained from different initial conditions are a familiar phenomenon in Rayleigh-B\'enard convection \citep{wang2020multiple} and in spanwise rotating plane Couette flow \citep{xia2018multiple,yang2021bifurcation}.